cuylerstuwe/turkers-reddit-chat-interface/README.md

 Instead of getting the most recent messages, send a message.

 **NOTE**: This requires that the object exported from `secrets.js` has accurate `userId` and `accessToken` properties.

+*Special thanks to [saqfish](https://www.github.com/saqfish) for going through the trouble of figuring out how to interface with the SendBird API and digging out the relevant key and group ID info.*